CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-ui.md

 }
 ```

-### Libraries provided by AppEngine
+### Libraries provided by CompuTec AppEngine

-AppEngine offers a set of libraries for use in UI5 applications.
-These libraries are already included in AppEngine, so there's no need to add them to the build of your plugin.
+CompuTec AppEngine offers a set of libraries for use in UI5 applications.
+These libraries are already included in CompuTec AppEngine, so there's no need to add them to the build of your plugin.
 However, you can install them via npm to obtain the TypeScript definitions.

 ### @computec/uicore

 `npm i @computec/uicore --save-dev`

-This base library is essential for all plugins running within the AppEngine Launchpad.
-It provides fundamental classes for building AppEngine UI5 applications, with the AppEngine UI5 component needing to extend the UIComponent class from this library.
-Additionally, it includes the PluginRouter, which should be specified in the manifest.json for proper navigation within the AppEngine Launchpad.
+This base library is essential for all plugins running within the CompuTec AppEngine Launchpad.
+It provides fundamental classes for building CompuTec AppEngine UI5 applications, with the CompuTec AppEngine UI5 component needing to extend the UIComponent class from this library.
+Additionally, it includes the PluginRouter, which should be specified in the manifest.json for proper navigation within the CompuTec AppEngine Launchpad.

 The library also offers several useful helpers, including: